triested/logs-search/README.md

 Search logs.tf for games common to two players

 ## Usage:
+To run, enter the following in a terminal:

+   $ python3 logs-search

-Find the [logs.tf](logs.tf) profiles of the players in question.
-When prompted, enter the urls.
+You'll need the [logs.tf](logs.tf) profiles of the players in question.
+When prompted, enter their urls.
+The script will print titles and links for games in which they appear together.

 Note: the resulting list of logs is currently limited to the most recent 1000 games of __both__ players.

 ## Future Plans
     * web interface